Negotiating a deal

 - Dealers usually offer more attractive prices for cars in stock.
 If you fall in love with a particular model or colour with specific options, you may have to wait while the dealer orders it risking a price rise in the interim.

-One way to blow your budget with a new car is to buy all the optional extras the dealer offers.
+- One way to blow your budget with a new car is to buy all the optional extras the dealer offers.
+Avoid taking unnecessary extras such as rust-proofing, paint protection or special tyres.